bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 8
 ```

-Next, if you choose the option -e for Let's Encrypt, check that your server has the port 80 and 443 open
+Next check that your server has the port 80 and 443 open

 ```bash
 $ sudo ufw status